How to Plan a Vegetable Garden That Will Flourish

 Step 3: Rearrange the list in order of priority

-Now that you’ve cancelled out all those vegetable categories that do not meet your criteria arrange the ones that are remaining in order of precedence.
+Now that you’ve canceled out all those vegetable categories that do not meet your criteria arrange the ones that are remaining in order of precedence.
 They could just be a handful but remember that’s the goal.
 Aha! you now have a list of what to grow successfully.
 So, what next.

 Planning the vegetable garden tip 2: Site selection (where)

-You already have a complete list of all the plants that you intend to grow on your notebook, right?
+Do you have a complete list of all the plants that you intend to grow on your notebook, right?
 Here’s what to do next.

 - Select a suitable location – Most root and leafy vegetables will tolerate some partial shade such as Swiss chard and carrots.
 While fruiting ones like tomatoes require a high amount of sunlight.
 Photoperiod of anywhere from six and eight (6-8) will be satisfactory.
 Therefore, it’s essential to choose a location with enough morning sunlight and afternoon shade.
 Also, remember to avoid areas with trees and large shrubs since they take up much nutrients and water making those areas infertile.
 Much importantly, consider the proximity to a water source as well as the convenience of operations later on.